troykerim/zybo_dice_roller/README.md

 - A 4-bit LFSR** is used.
 - The value is modulo 6 (`% 6`) and offset by 1** to map into the range `[1, 6]`, representing a fair D6 roll.

+## To do
+1. Add pictures
+2. Create video
+3. Add button debouncer